Kakkanadan: Death

 Kakkanadan died on 19 October 2011, aged 76, at Bishop Benziger's hospital in Kollam.
 He had had cancer for a few years.
-He was laid to rest with full state honours at the Polayathode public crematorium complex.
+He was buried with full state honours at the Polayathode public crematorium complex.
 He is survived by his two sons, Rajan and Rishi, and daughter Radha.
 His wife Ammini died on 15 September 2019.

 Writing

 Though he had started writing much before the railway stint and even wrote the novel Vasoori, it was his second novel Sakshi that brought him laurels.
 The book had a great impact on the younger generation of Malayalam readers and was credited with breaking new grounds in Malayalam literature.
 In early 1960s, he shot into prominence as one of the most promising writers in Malayalam and was among the pioneers of the modernist trend in Malayalam literature.
 Kakkanadan's early works broke new ground in Malayalam fiction on account of their earnest exploration of deeper realities of life by employing a new diction and narrative methods.
 Though vast majority of readers initially found it hard to accept the modern trends ushered in by Kakkanadan and some of his contemporaries, their works soon created a new sensibility marking a radical break from the past.

 He was one of the harbingers of modernism in the genres of Malayalam novel and short story.
 Though labelled by his readers as a formidable ultramodern Malayalam writer, Kakkanadan himself was of the view that modernism in literature has no convincing rationale.
 Several of his works are considered landmarks in the history of literary modernism in Malayalam.
 Moving with ease from apocalyptic visions to tantric imagery, he made his works representative of an important strand in the larger modernist trends in arts, literature and culture in India.